anna-m-b/music-library-api/README.md

 ```

-If the request is successful you will get the following response that tells you how many rows have been updated (it should be 1):
+If the request is successful you will get  status of 200 and the following response that tells you how many rows have been updated (it should be 1):
 ```
 {
     "rowsUpdated": 1